joungh93/PyRAF_GMOS_IFU/redux/README.md

-# standard
+# redux
-(updated on 2021.
-8. 26.)
+(updated on 2023.
+3. 22.)

 ## Description
-Gemini GMOS/IFU reduction for standard star data
+Gemini GMOS/IFU reduction for science object data
-* Standard star reduction is needed for flux calibration of science observations.
+* Science object pre-processing is similar to the workflow of the standard star processing.

 ## Workflow

 ### 0) Initial configurations
-* Now move to the directory with standard star data, and check all the list files (`std*.lis`) have proper files.
+* Now move to each directory with science object data (`redux/w[CENT_WAVE]/[OBS_ID]/`), and check if all the list files (`sci.lis`, `flat.lis`, and `arc.lis`) have proper files.
 It is normal for each list file to include only one FITS file.
 Then, `g0_init_cfg.py` should be revised for the names of necessary files and the slit mode. _**For the detailed explanation for the revision, please refer to those comments in the code.**_

 ```
-$ cd standard/
+$ cd redux/
-$ cat std[*].lis
 $ vi g0_init_cfg.py
 (Revising)